asmasonomics/asmasonomics.github.io/courses/2023-11-10_Genomics3_Workshop4_RNAseq.markdown

 done
 ```
 <p align="justify">
 The <b>for</b> is a keyword which tells the command line that a loop statement is coming.
 The <b>do</b> keyword indicates the start of the loop, and the <b>done</b> shows the end.
-This means you can hit enter after each line and the terminal waits to execute (like with a \).
+This means you can hit enter after each line and the terminal waits to execute (like with a backslash).
 We will use this now:<br/>
 </p>

 ```sh